learningtapestry/ssdn/packages/core/docs/architecture-design.md

 * User-facing back-office where users can perform various administrative tasks.
 * Allows reviewing and managing the requests made by other instances.
 * Allows managing the administrator users that can access the panel.
-* Allows browsing through all the generated logs to detect problems or mis-configurations.
+* Allows browsing through all the generated logs to detect problems or misconfigurations.
 * Allows tweaking the configuration of the running Nucleus instance.

 #### Committed solution